thaibinhngoo99-bit/CLI-MSC-/README.md

 * Uses a heuristic/minimax-style AI:
    * Evaluates all possible moves
    * Simulates captures
    * Chooses the move that gains the highest immediate score (Currently depth-1 evaluation.)

+The chosen move is displayed before execution.

 ---